Femke Hermans: Professional career

 She moved back up to super-middleweight in her next fight, facing Elin Cederroos for the vacant IBF female title on 22 March 2019, at the Belleheide Center in Roosdaal, Belgium.
 Hermans suffered her second consecutive defeat, and the third of her career, losing via majority decision (MD) with two judges scoring the bout 96–94 in favour of Cederroos while the third judge scored it even at 95–95.

 Following a TKO victory in a rematch with Borislava Goranova in October 2020, Hermans faced Luiza Davydova for the inaugural European female middleweight title on 5 December 2020, at the Fight Off Training Center in Wavre, Belgium.
 Hermans defeated Goranova via UD, with all three judges scoring the bout 98–92.

-In March 2021, it was announced that Hermans would challenge WBO female middleweight champion Savannah Marshall.
-The bout was scheduled to take place on 10 April in England, however, two days before the bout it was announced that Hermans was forced to withdraw from the contest after one of her team members tested positive for COVID-19.
+Hermans challenged Savannah Marshall for the WBO female middleweight World title on 2 April 2022 but lost the contest in Newcastle, England, when she was knocked out in round three.

+Switching to super-welterweight, she claimed the vacant IBO title with a win over the previously unbeaten Mary Spencer by unanimous decision in Shawnigan, Quebec, Canada, on 16 December 2022.

+Hermans made an emphatic first defense of her title on 17 June 2023 when her challenger, Maria Lindberg, retired at the end of the first-round of their fight in Roosdaal, Belgium, having been knocked to the canvas just before the bell.

+She put her belt on the line in a rematch against Spencer on 11 October 2023, in Montreal, Canada, with the vacant IBF female super-welterweight World title also up for grabs.
+Once again Hermans got the victory, this time by majority decision.

+Herman's lost her titles to Oshae Jones by split decision in Atlanta, Georgia, USA, on 22 November 2024.